OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 ```

 ## Existing Resource
 When modifying an existing SDK resource, we strongly recommend migrating it to Framework first - but this might not always be feasible.
 We'll judge it on a case-by-case basis.
+The reason to not migrate is sometimes the resource is not compatible with framework without breaking changes.
+In this case a new resources needs to be created to replace the old one and the old one should become deprecated

 ## Debugging
 If you want to debug the provider follow these steps!